code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 );
 ```

 This way, Feature Flag values are stored in the internal cache for 10 seconds.
-Then, when you reload the page, the configurations are reread from Azure App Configuration and the flags are applied correctly.
+Then, when you reload the page, the configurations are reread from Azure App Configuration and the flags are applied with the new values.

 ## Further readings

-This is the final article of a path I built during these months to explore how to use configurations in .NET.
+**This is the final article of a path** I built during these months to explore how to use configurations in .NET.

 We started by learning how to set configuration values in a .NET application, as explained here: